port22exposed/pixibot/README.md

 # pixibot

-pixibot is a Discord self-bot for managing Discord servers and holding them incase of termination or a group sharing full ownership of a Discord.
+pixibot is a Discord self-bot for managing Discord servers and holding them incase of termination or a group sharing full ownership of a Discord server.

 ## Source Conditions